A long time ago, when at work I got a PC with 256 RAM worn out OpenBox and a very minimalist panel called tint2.

 That's how it looked the first time after setting it up, but I didn't like the result very much.
 So I left it this way:

-Now how to replace xfce4-panel with tint2?
+Now how to replace xfce4-panel to tint2?
 Very easy.

 We install it first.
 We open a terminal and put: